New-school hip-hop: Run-D.M.C.

 Run-D.M.C. rapped over the most sparse of musical backing tracks.
-In the case of "Sucker MCs", there was a loud, Oberheim DMX drum machine, a few scratches and nothing else, while the rhymes harangued weak rappers and contrasted them to the group's success.
+In the case of "Sucker M.C.'s", there was a loud, Oberheim DMX drum machine, a few scratches and nothing else, while the rhymes harangued weak rappers and contrasted them to the group's success.
 "It's like That" was an aggressively delivered message rap whose social commentary has been defined variously as "objective fatalism", "frustrated and renunciatory", and just plain "reportage".
 Run-D.M.C. wore street clothes, tracksuits, sneakers, one even wore glasses.
 Their only possible concession to an image extraneous to that of kids on the street was the stylistic flourish of black fedoras atop their heads.
 This stood in sharp contrast to the popular artists of the time, who had variously bedecked themselves with feathers, suede boots, jerri curls, and red or even pink leather suits.